sikuli/sikuli/docs/source/extensions/extensions_info.rst

 extension directory or in the same .sikuli folder as your test script.
 The JAR file should not have a version number in its file name, e.g. ``extension-name.jar``.
-Because Sikuli searches extensions the .sikuli folder first, and then the Sikuli extension folder, it is usually a good idea to put your developing extensions in the .sikuli folder.
+Because Sikuli starts to search extensions in the .sikuli folder of the running script and then in the Sikuli extensions folder, it is usually a good idea to put your developing extensions in the .sikuli folder of your test script.

-The option that always works is to use the :py:func:`<load>` function with an absolute path to your ``extension-name.jar``, which is the first in the row.
+Another option is to use the :py:func:`load() <load>` function with an absolute path to your ``extension-name.jar``.
+If this fails, Sikuli goes on searching in the current .sikuli folder and then in the Sikuli extensions folder.
-If load() succeed, it returns ``True`` and puts ``absolute-path-to-your-extension-name.jar`` into ``sys.path``, so you can use ``import extension-name`` afterwards.
+If load() succeeds, it returns ``True`` and puts ``absolute-path-to-your-extension-name.jar`` into ``sys.path``, so you can use ``import extension-name`` afterwards.